Skip to main content

 Our work may be difficult at times, but that’s what makes it meaningful.
 We will persevere with courage and optimism.
 We are Citizen Advocates.

-At Citizen Advocates, we are committed to making lives better throughout Northern New York.
-We offer mental health, addiction recovery and intellectual and developmental disability services and programs, along with a host of related support services, in Franklin, St. Lawrence, Clinton, Essex, Jefferson and Hamilton counties.
+At Citizen Advocates, we are committed to making lives better.
+We offer mental health, addiction recovery and intellectual and developmental disability services and programs, along with a host of related support services, within the communities we reside.

 Originally founded in 1975, Citizen Advocates served as a work program for individuals with a need for developmental and behavioral health support.
 At the time, the organization had 12 employees serving 50 individuals.
 Today, Citizen Advocates employs 750 health professionals and support staff who provide a broad range of services with compassion and skill to 8,100 individuals and families on an annual basis.
-With administrative offices in Malone, Citizen Advocates provides developmental disability, mental health and substance abuse prevention, treatment and recovery services throughout Franklin, Clinton, Essex, Hamilton and St. Lawrence counties.
+With administrative offices in Malone, NY, Citizen Advocates provides developmental disability, mental health and substance use prevention, treatment and recovery services.

 Community Health Needs Assessment

-Citizen Advocates (CA) aims to make a positive difference in the life of any individual needing help along the unique road to health, independence, and fulfillment.
-CA positions itself on the leading edge of transformative health and well-being initiatives by focusing on enhanced health outcomes driven by high-quality, coordinated care for individuals and families receiving developmental disability, mental health and substance use prevention, treatment, and recovery services.
-Work is driven by respect for humanity and the rights of individuals as they explore what it means to define their own future.
-To provide these essential services, CA must remain diligent in assessing the needs of the community continuously.
-This report summarizes findings resulting from a Community Health Needs Assessment targeted to identify behavioral health needs for the residents we serve in Franklin, Essex, St. Lawrence and Clinton counties, the unique region we call the “North Country”, in rural New York State.
+Citizen Advocates aims to make a positive difference in the life of any individual needing help along their unique road to health, independence and fulfillment.
+The whole-health organization positions itself on the leading edge of transformative health and well-being initiatives by focusing on enhanced health outcomes driven by high-quality, coordinated care for individuals and families receiving developmental disability, mental health and addiction prevention, treatment and recovery services.
+The work is driven by respect for humanity and the rights of individuals as they explore what it means to define their own future.
+To provide these essential services, Citizen Advocates must remain diligent in assessing the needs of the community continuously.
+The following report summarizes findings resulting from a Community Health Needs Assessment targeted to identify behavioral health needs for the communities in which we provide services.

 Leadership team